FLUX-SE/all_docs/documentation/14_Impluse_response_measurement/05_Time.md

 wait for the display to be updated, as the calculations involved need a greater amount of incoming audio samples to be processed.

-Combining time averaging and a long length setting mean you’ll have to wait 30 seconds or so for the display to stabilize, so you should really do this if you need to or do not mind waiting.
+Combining time averaging and a long length setting mean you'll have to wait 30 seconds or so for the display to stabilize, so you should really do this if you need to or do not mind waiting.

 # Time averaging